amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model contains dropout layers in order to reduce overfitting ([model.py](model.py) line 21).

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
-I used Keras's built in training splits with:
+I used sklearn's training splits with:

 ```
 train_samples, validation_samples = train_test_split(samples, test_size=0.2)